Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Discussion

-We find that to solve temporal tasks with varying memory requirements, RNNs develop high-dimensional activity with slow timescales.
-We identify two distinct combinations of connectivity and single-neuron timescales that generate this beneficial activity, each produced via a different curriculum.
-While the single-head curriculum crucially relies on the long single-neuron timescales to generate long network timescales, the multi-head network prefers single-neuron timescales to be constant and solves the task relying only on the long timescales emerging from recurrent interactions.
+We find that to solve long-memory tasks, RNNs develop high-dimensional activity with slow timescales via two distinct combinations of connectivity and single-neuron timescales.
+While single-head networks crucially rely on the long single-neuron timescales to perform the task, multi-head networks prefer a constant single-neuron timescale and solve the task relying only on the long timescales emerging from recurrent interactions.
 We show that developing long timescales via recurrent interactions instead of single-neuron properties is optimal for learning memory tasks and leads to more stable and robust solutions, which can be a beneficial strategy for brain computations.

-Our findings suggest that training networks on \emph{sets} of related tasks instead of a single task leads to networks that train faster, reach higher performance, and are more robust to perturbations.
-By progressively shaping the loss function of our network with a curriculum to include performance evaluations on sub-tasks that are known to correlate with the desired task, we can smooth the loss landscape of our network to allow training for difficult tasks that were previously unsolvable without a curriculum.
+Our findings suggest that training networks on \emph{sets} of related memory tasks instead of a single task improves performance and robustness.
+By progressively shaping the loss function with a curriculum to include performance evaluations on sub-tasks that are known to correlate with the desired task, we can smooth the loss landscape of our network to allow training for difficult tasks that were previously unsolvable.
 In this way, choosing an appropriate curriculum can act as a powerful regularization.

-Finally, our results indicate that while relatively long timescales are a ubiquitous requirement for solving temporal tasks, they do not have to originate from the slow timescales of individual neurons and can be effectively created by connectivity.
-Moreover, trainable single-neuron timescales are not necessarily advantageous for learning long memory tasks and depend on the task’s objective.
-For learning more complex objectives (e.g., holding multiple memories at the same time), using network-mediated timescales gives more stable solutions.
-The choice of training curriculum can push the network into the appropriate dynamical regime without explicitly training single-neuron timescales.
-Indeed, we find that very fast single-neuron timescales (in the case of the multi-head network) do not preclude the development of slow network-mediate timescales and can even lead to improved network performance.